-Leaders, managers and supporters in Scouting may need to hold a current first aid qualification, depending on their role.
+Leaders, managers and supporters in Scouting may need to hold a current emergency aid qualification, depending on their role.
+It is best practice for everyone to undertake emergency aid training.
 Every section meeting must have at least one ‘qualified’ first aider present.

 What is needed?

-Leaders, managers and supporters in Scouting must hold a First Aid qualification, the minimum level of which is the First Response course (Module 10A and 10B) run by The Scout Association.
+The minimum level of emergency aid training is First Response (Module 10A and 10B) run by The Scout Association.

-A higher level (known as a Full First Aid certificate is required for some adventurous activities.
-Further details can be found https://www.scouts.org.uk/por/9-activities/#9.
+A higher level emergency aid qualification is required for some adventurous activities.
+Further details can be found at https://www.scouts.org.uk/por/9-activities/#9.
+When delivering those activities, a minimum of a 14 hour / 2 day emergency aid course is required.

 How do I complete my training?

-Within Eden we are able to benefit by some learning set up by Hampshire Scouts which follows a blended approach.
-Headquarters have approved this approach for use as part of the COVID Safe First Aid Training until the end of 2021.
+Within Cumbria we are able to benefit by some learning set up by Hampshire Scouts which follows a blended approach.
+Headquarters have approved this approach for use as part of the COVID Safe First Aid Training until the end of 2022.

 The approach is made up of the following: